Physically Consistent Neural Networks for building thermal modeling: theory and analysis

-The key, however, is that the control inputs and exogenous temperatures do not pass through $f$, which will allow us to prove the physical consistency of PCNNs with respect to these inputs in Section~\ref{sec: theory}.
-However and importantly, PCNNs do not require any engineering or knowledge about the building structure or parameters beyond connectivity information, i.e. which zones are adjacent, to remain consistent.
+The key, however, is that the control inputs and exogenous temperatures do not pass through $f$, which will allow us to prove the physical consistency of PCNNs with respect to these inputs in Section~\ref{sec: theory}.} \rText{However and importantly, PCNNs do not require any engineering or knowledge about the building structure or parameters beyond connectivity information, i.e. which zones are adjacent, to remain consistent.}

 \rText{While we picture and describe the case with a unique neighboring zone here, it is straightforward to extend PCNNs to model a zone with multiple neighbors by adding further energy loss terms with their corresponding scaling constants.} \rText{Furthermore, w}